EPCCed/eidf-docs/docs/services/securevirtualdesktop/storage.md

 The EIDF Secure Virtual Desktop Service provides options for privileged users to store and transfer data securely to and from the Secure Virtual Desktop VMs.
 To move data from the EIDF Secure Virtual Desktop VMs to other systems, users require an intermediate transfer storage location to reduce the access of the Secure Virtual Desktop VMs to the internet and non-authorised users.
 Any data should be transferred off of the transfer storage location and onto the VM disk.

-## Roles and their Access to Storage Locations
+## Roles and Their Access to Storage Locations

 We define three roles in the Secure Virtual Desktop service as described in the [Service Documentation](./docs.md#user-roles-and-their-permissions).
 These roles are in place to limit who can initiate data transfers to and from the Secure Virtual Desktop VMs.
 Typically we recommend that only VM Admin users and Data Manager users have access to transfer data to and from the Secure Virtual Desktop VMs.
 As such the below options for storage and data transfer are recommended as only available to these roles.

-## Data Manager Group directory
+## Data Manager Group Directory

 A directory is created for users with the Data Manager role on Secure Virtual Desktop VMs, this is located at `/data/datamanager`.
 This directory is owned by root and has group ownership set to a group named `<project_code>-datamanager`, which all users with the Data Manager role for the project should be added to following [Setting up the correct groups and permissions for user accounts](./docs.md#setting-up-the-correct-groups-and-permissions-for-user-accounts).